 One of the requirements of the program is that you have to find relevant employment (as defined by the VA) within six months of graduation.
 Don’t let that scare you or stop you from applying!
 The numbers are on your side: 93 percent of Code Fellows job-seekers are employed in-field, with a median time-to-hire of just 18 weeks.
 All Code Fellows students have access to our career transition services (which include networking opportunities, interview coaching, and the Career Accelerator Program); veterans receive additional support from experts who are trained in working with military transitions, and many develop opportunities at the annual Code Fellows Tech Summit, which is focused on connecting veterans with companies such as Amazon, Google, Comcast, and Boeing.

 VET TEC at Code Fellows

-If you’re a veteran interested in learning more, give me a call—it’s what I’m here for.
+If you’re a veteran interested in learning more, email us—it’s what we are here for.
 Whether you’re already experienced in tech or you’re looking to shift your career (or life) path, at Code Fellows we believe in you.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.